wrs225/Caravel-Vector-Coprocessor-AI/README.md

 # Vector Extension to Caravel Management SoC
-Written for the EFabless AI Chip competition, this project adds vector instructions to the Caravel Management SoC.
+Written for the EFabless AI Chip competition, this project adds basic vector instructions to the Caravel Management SoC.

 All code, besides file paths are written using ChatGPT.
 This includes test cases, C libraries, blocks, etc.